codeship/screencast-storyboards/rails/github/heroku/blogpost.md

 ![Heroku app created](screenshots/heroku-app-created.png)

-Back at our deployment configuration I enter the application name "codefish-rails".
+Back at your deployment configuration enter the application name.

 ![Heroku deployment name entered](screenshots/heroku-deployment-name.png)

-To retrieve my Heroku API key, I follow the link to my Heroku account and click "Show API key".
+To retrieve your Heroku API key, follow the link to your Heroku account and click "Show API key".

 ![Show Heroku API key](screenshots/show-api-key.png)

-I copy it and insert it into my deployment configuration at the Codeship.
+Copy it and insert it into your deployment configuration at the Codeship.

 ![Complete Heroku deployment](screenshots/complete-heroku-deployment.png)

-Now let's save our deployment configuration.
+Now save your deployment configuration.

 ![Saved Heroku deployment](screenshots/saved-heroku-deployment.png)

-From now on the Codeship will deploy our application to Heroku everytime we push to our GitHub repository.
+From now on the Codeship will deploy your application to Heroku everytime you push to your GitHub repository.
 Now let's push a change and see if it gets deployed.
-I add a paragraph "I just deployed my Ruby on Rails app with the Codeship." to the landing page.
+Change something in your application first,

 ![Added Paragraph](screenshots/added-paragraph.png)

-I commit and push the change
+then commit and push the change.

 ![Commit and push paragraph](../screenshots/commit-and-push-paragraph.png)

-and immediately another build starts running on the Codeship.
-Let's go back to our project overview.
-I will fast-forward until the build is finished.
+And immediately another build will start running on the Codeship.
+Let's go back to your project overview.

 ![Deploy build started](../screenshots/deploy-build-started.png)

-After the commands we already know from our first build, our application also gets deployed to Heroku now.
+After the commands we already know from your first build, your application also gets deployed to Heroku now.

 ![Build Deployment](screenshots/build-deployment.png)

-And about 2 minutes later our application is online.
+And about 2 minutes later your application is online.

 ![Build Deployment Complete](screenshots/build-deployment-complete.png)

-When we open http://codefish-rails.herokuapp.com/ now, our deployed application appears.
+When you open the URL of your Heroku app now, your deployed application appears.

 ![Deployed Application](screenshots/deployed-application.png)